 Winter festivals, toy villages, and craft markets take over early, with most opening in mid or late November.
 Germans don’t have a Thanksgiving to delay their affinity for strings of lights and decorated trees.
 Even Munich’s five-star airport is home to a seasonal Christmas Market, which stays open until December 27, so visitors returning home can be immersed in the festivities until they’re boarding their departing flight.

 Check Prices for Gaestehaus Waldtrudering in Munich, Germany

 You Tell Us: Which winter wonderland suits you best?
 Comment below.

 More From SmarterTravel

-Associate Editor Shannon McMahon visited London and Puerto Rico this fall courtesy of the Hilton London Bankside Hotel and Puerto Rico Tourism Company.
+Editor Shannon McMahon has visited both London and Puerto Rico and can attest to their Christmas spirit.
 Follow more of her adventures on Twitter @shanmcmahon_.

 Editor’s note: This story was originally published in 2015.
 It has been updated to reflect the most current information.